systemhalted/systemhalted.github.io/_posts/2022-12-22-language-part-2-grammar.md

 In addition to these basic elements, grammar also includes more complex rules for verb tenses, word order, and other aspects of sentence structure.
 These rules vary from one language to another, and they are an essential part of understanding and using a language effectively.

-There is no language without grammar.
-You can borrow words from different languages but if you use them in your language of choice with proper grammar, then you are speaking your language not the language from which you borrowed the words.
+When talking about language, grammar is without a doubt the most important factor, with vocabulary coming in second (we will discuss about vocabulary in the next post).
+The grammar gives identity to the language.
+Take for an example, this sentence supposedly in Hindi, `"इस पार्क (park) में बहुत सारे स्लाइड्स (slides) हैं|"` This is ofcourse Hindi but notice that the two most important words, the subject of the sentence - `park` and `slides` - are both English words but somehow we ended up writing a Hindi sentence.
+This is because though we are using foreign words, the structure of the sentence follows Hindi grammar.

 Thus, Grammar is an important aspect of language because it helps to convey meaning and create coherent and well-formed sentences despite use of foreign words.
 It is a key aspect of effective communication, and it is something that is learned and developed over time.
 While grammar can be a challenging aspect of language to master, it is a vital skill to have in order to effectively convey your thoughts and ideas to others.